 - Estimating your net proceeds.

 No matter how attractive and polished your house, buyers will be comparing its price with everything else on the market.
 Your best guide is a record of what the buying public has been willing to pay in the past few months for property in your neighborhood like yours.

 Equal Housing Opportunity.
-Copyright © 2008-2014
+Copyright © 2008-2016